Concerning Developments

 A very concerning recent discovery is the HA-N193D mutation, which enables dual receptor binding specificity and other dangerous properties with just a single mutation.

-The confirmed spillover of the reassorted virus from infected cows into multiple poultry farms, cats, a racoon, and at least three wild birds elevates the risk.
+The confirmed spillback of the reassorted virus from infected cows into multiple poultry farms, cats, a racoon, and at least three wild birds (14 as of June 2024) elevates the risk.

 The sequence data indicate that, at least originally, transmission likely occurred from birds to the fur animals, most probably through contacts in the shade houses.
 Birds have easy access to the interior of the shade houses and gulls have frequently been observed in the vicinity of the farms.
 Mass deaths of gulls have also occurred in the same general region.